Miklos-Molnar/Markdown-projects/2025-07-06-Joe-Reis-Practical-Data-Modeling-Book/brainfarts-to-49-blogpost.md

+49.Post: Data Model Patterns
+https://practicaldatamodeling.substack.com/p/data-model-patterns

 **PART 1 – A Gentle Kickoff into the World of Data Model Patterns**
-https://practicaldatamodeling.substack.com/p/data-model-patterns

 Let’s start with a little “gap” spotting, shall we?
 Did I miss it, or does the original article skip over modern event-driven, streaming, distributed database system patterns entirely?
 People are writing full books on them as we speak. :)